-There were no changes in the composition of the Board of Directors during the year under review.
-The Board of Directors of the Company is duly constituted with Non-Executive (Nominee) Directors subject to the observation mentioned below.
+There were changes in the composition of the Board of Directors during the year 2021-22.
+The Board of Directors of the Company is duly constituted with Nominee Directors and the company being wholly owned subsidiary of IRCON (holding company), all the Nominee Directors are appointed by holding company.